Welcome to today's edition of the Rush 24-7 podcast.

 It's always an honor to be here.

-I'm from the Foreign Exchange student wing of the Limbaugh Institute of Advanced Conservative Studies.
+I'm from the foreign exchange student wing of the Limbaugh Institute of Advanced Conservative Studies.

-It's a uh terrific exchange program.
+It's a terrific exchange program.

 Guys like me get to come and study at the Limbaugh Institute.